voxpupuli/puppet-elasticsearch/README.md

 The elasticsearch module sets up Elasticsearch instances and can manage plugins and templates.

-This module has been tested against ES 1.0 and up.
+This module has been tested against all versions of ES 1.x (ES 1.0 - 1.7). **The module is not yet ready for ES 2.x, but it should be soon!**

 ##Setup